The Baire closure and its logic: Concluding remarks

 \subsection{Acknowledgements}

 We are grateful to Jan van Mill for fruitful discussion and many useful suggestions.
-This included drawing our attention to the Banach Category Theorem and Disjoint Refinement Lemma---our main tools in Sections~3 and~4.
+This included drawing our attention to the Disjoint Refinement Lemma---our main tool in Section~4.
+We would also like to thank the referees whose comments have considerably improved the paper.

+David Fernández-Duque was supported by the FWO-FWF Lead Agency grant G030620N (FWO)/I4513N (FWF) and by the SNSF--FWO Lead Agency Grant 200021L\_196176/G0E2121N.

 \cprime{$'$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}